Create User Personas That Stick

 1. Lots and lots of research

-When the design team first set out to build personas, we aimed to interview as many people with various jobs and titles as possible—essentially user research for user personas.
+When the design team first set out to build personas, we aimed to interview as many people with various jobs and titles as possible—essentially for user personas.
 To achieve this, we focused on the following two things:

 First, the product designers partnered with the product team to distribute the research work.
 This way, we could double the number of interviews.
 Also, by giving our product managers ownership in the personas project early on, it helped ensure that the product team will be using personas once they’re created.